Why PrivateGPT?

 So, if you’re already using the OpenAI API in your software, you can switch to the PrivateGPT API without changing your code, and it won’t cost you any extra money.

-You can use PrivateGPT with CPU only.
-Forget about expensive GPU’s if you dont have one.
+You can use PrivateGPT with CPU only if you want

 The PrivateGPT Project